SharePoint/sp-dev-docs/docs/spfx/publish-to-marketplace-after-publishing.md

 # Maintain and support your published app

+Publishing the application to the marketplace is just the first step in helping users solve their business problem.
+Following sections contain some tips that you should consider after publishing your application to the marketplace.

 ## Install applications from the marketplace in the tenant app catalog

 SharePoint Online allows you to create a tenant app catalog where you centrally manage applications available in your organization.
 Additionally, you can create site collection app catalogs, where you can deploy applications to specific sites.